vonboth/cmsqlite/README.md

-# CMSQLite Simple CMS based on SQLite
+# Simple CMS based on SQLite

 ## What is this?